brendankellyODG/opendatagroup.github.io/Getting Started/Data Pipeline Integration/index.md

 fastscore stream add iris_kafka iris_stream.json
 fastscore stream add iris_file_input iris_file_input.json
 ```
-We can also run `fastscore stream verify` and `fastscore stream sample` to make sure they are configured correctly.
+We can also run `ModelOp Center stream verify` and `ModelOp Center stream sample` to make sure they are configured correctly.

 Now to deploy our model with these streams, we run the following commands: